Executive producer

-Executive producer (EP) is one of the top positions in the making of a commercial entertainment product.
-Depending on the medium, the executive producer may be concerned with management accounting or associated with legal issues (like copyrights or royalties).
+Executive producer (EP) is one of the top positions in the production of media such as films, television, music, radio, or video games.
 In films, the executive producer generally contributes to the film's budget and their involvement depends on the project, with some simply securing funds and others being involved in the filmmaking process.
+In general, the film producer is more involved in the hands-on production of the film.
+In television, executive producers are sometimes involved with the production in a hands-on capacity, but their roles are highly variable.
+In music, the executive producer is responsible for business decisions.
+Depending on the medium, the executive producer may also be concerned with legal issues.

-Motion pictures
+Film

-In films, executive producers may finance the film, participate in the creative effort, or work on set.
+In films, the executive producer generally contributes to the film's budget and their involvement depends on the project, with some simply securing funds and others being involved in the filmmaking process.
+Executive producers may finance the film, participate in the creative effort, and/or work on set.
 Their responsibilities vary from funding or attracting investors into the movie project to legal, scripting, marketing, advisory and supervising capacities.

 Executive producers vary in involvement, responsibility and power.
 Some executive producers have hands-on control over every aspect of production, some supervise the producers of a project, while others are involved in name only.
+In the UK, "An executive producer is the person who generally brings the concept to the commissioners,... makes sure finance is there and so on, but doesn't have a hand in the day-to-day running.
+They are ultimately being a figurehead for the programme, so the buck should stop with them".

 The crediting of executive producers in the film industry has risen over time.
 In the mid-to-late 1990s, there were an average of just under two executive producers per film.
 In 2000, the number jumped to 2.5 (more than the number of standard "film producers").
 In 2013, there were an average of 4.4 executive producers per film.
 One reason for the increase in executive producers per film is the desire to spread risk, whether due to increasing cost of film making for larger budget films, often met by multiple studios banding together, or alternatively the need to attract multiple smaller investors for lower budget independent films.